 “Some of our clients are looking into [adding equities] and are finding that the best they can do is set up a white label with Interactive Brokers,” said a senior executive at one liquidity provider.
 “But even that isn’t ideal as it brings a number of technological problems with it.”

 One of those problems is the trading platform.
 Some brokers want to connect their clients to equities trading via MetaTrader 5.
-However, from a purely functional point of view, MT5 is not entirely suited to equities trading.
+There’s nothing wrong with that but, from a purely functional point of view, MT5 is not entirely suited to equities trading.

 “MT5 is just not ideal for trading in the stock market,” said the liquidity provider executive.
 “Take something really basic like a search function.
 On MT5, you cannot look up a company name – the platform only lists a stock’s symbol.
 So, if I want to trade in a particular stock, I have to find its symbol online then go back to MT5 and look for it.”